Defining The High-Performing Boutique Consultancy

 I’ve seen such stark differences between HPBCs and average consultancies that I sometimes couldn’t believe they cater to the same audience!

 The industry average for gross margins seems to be around 20-30%.
-HPBCs achieve >50% gross margin.
+HPBCs, on the other hand, are able to achieve exceptional profitability, with gross margins often exceeding 50%.
 I’ve worked with consultancies with >60-70% gross margins consistently!

 HPBCs can achieve such outstanding results because: